ehwest/mdn_qms/source/Quality_Manual/README.md

 By "cloud based" we mean that subscribers are enabled to receive the benefits of certain operating software applications, but do not carry or own any part of the servers, and/or database device(s) necessary to deliver features and functions of the product.

 Subscribers are required to provide their own internet (cloud) access arrangements to access the cloud based applications.

+In the case of "T1Pal" the subscriber must provide a known-working on-line access to the cloud device using a "browser" having an ïnternet connection.
+The browser may be configured on any of several types of devices that "act like a modern browser."

+In this context, for subscribers to access the "CoPilot" features and benefits, the subscriber must have a qualified iPhone device.

 We take the FDA's definition of "software" to mean "device" for the purpose of regulatory compliance.

-This Quality Manual applies to the following facility:
+This Quality Manual applies to the following facility where construction, testing, and distribution  of the (software) device is carried out.:

     Medical Data Networks, LLC.,  537 Montridge Ct., Franklin, TN  37067